-Recognizing a student as being gifted and having different learning needs then his or her classmates, isn't an issue of how much that child is valued but rather an issue of need.
+Identifying gifted children that have different learning needs then his or her classmates, isn't an issue of how much that child is valued but rather an issue of need.

 The definition of giftedness a school uses will have an affect on who will actually be classified as gifted and how well their needs will be met.

 Once at school, the teacher realizes how quickly the child picks up on things.